omahs/imx-docs/docs/main/guides/link-sdk/link-setup.md

 Check out our **[Link reference tool](https://tools.immutable.com/link-reference/)** to understand how `Link` methods work without having to write any code.
 :::

-A user's web3 wallet (e.g. Metamask) is used to create, connect, and sign transactions on Immutable X. Before a user can do this, they need to be registered on Immutable and signed into their wallet.
+A user's web3 wallet (e.g. Metamask) is used to create, connect, and sign transactions on ImmutableX.
+Before a user can do this, they need to be registered on Immutable and signed into their wallet.
 Both these steps can be done with a single call to `Link.setup`.
 If a user is already registered, this function can also be called to sign them in.

 ## Supported wallets